Washington-University/HCPpipelines/README.md

    part of an official Connectome Workbench release.

-   If needed, the Red Hat/CentOS specific version of the `wb_command` binary and it associated libraries used are available in older tagged pre-release versions of this project.
+   If needed, the Red Hat/CentOS specific version of the `wb_command` binary and it associated libraries used are available in older, tagged, pre-release versions of this project.

-4. We have begun the process of making the scripts more robust, well-documented, and usable in other environments (other versions of operating systems, other queueing systems, other versions of prerequisite tools.
-But that process is not complete.
+4. We have begun the process of making the scripts more robust, well-documented, and usable in other environments (other versions of operating systems, other queueing systems, other versions of prerequisite tools, etc.) But that process is not complete.
    Therefore, we cannot guarantee that you will not have to make modifications to the scripts for them to be used successfully in your environment.